 My point is NOT to give up donuts or beer or love of Shakira.
 I will proudly continue to love all three.
 My point is to suggest that the onslaught of our attention by “money-making efforts” crowds out the deeper experiences available to us when we slow down enough to pay attention to them.
 The only problem with deep nourishment and satisfaction is they don’t cost much, so they are not hawked to our attention at increasingly high volumes.

-I guarantee you do not read my newsletters because of the catchy subject lines.
+I guarantee you do not read my blogs because of the catchy titles.
 I know they could use more “How to get a flat stomach by eating this one food” flash.
-My hope is that instead of extracting your attention, I add value to your inbox experience and your day.
+My hope is that instead of extracting your attention, I add value to your day.
 Perhaps, eventually, the opportunity to add value to a blank wall in your home or community.
 Either way, thanks for sharing your time and attention with me.
 Have a great week!